-The pancreatic juice is alkaline and provides that medium for enzymes.
+The pancreatic juice is alkaline and provides a medium for enzymes.

 digestion of food in the Small intestine

 In man, the final digestion of food ends in the small intestine.
-The end products is the digestion of protein are amino acids, fats and oil are fatty acids and glycerol, while that of starch is glucose.
+The end product is the digestion of protein is amino acids, fats and oil are fatty acids and glycerol, while that of starch is glucose.

-11. Caecum and appendix: in man, the functions of caecum and appendix are not well known but the caecum usually contains some bacteria which aid minor digestion of cellulose.
+- Caecum and appendix: in man, the functions of the caecum and appendix are not well known but the caecum usually contains some bacteria which aid minor digestion of cellulose.
 Some vitamins such as K and B-complex are partially synthesized in this region.